 The majority of drivers, including learners, are able to drive safely and in accordance with the law.
 However, drivers under 20 years of age continue to be over-represented in road crashes.
 The inclusion of learner licence holders in the demerit points scheme will further encourage safe driving by young people and help reduce the trauma caused by road crashes to individuals and their families and friends.

-There is no right of appeal against the suspension or refusal of an unrestricted licence on the grounds of demerit points.
+There is a right of appeal against the suspension or refusal of a learner or provisional licence on the grounds of demerit points.
 There is no right of appeal for unrestricted licence holders.

 Double demerit points

 Double demerit points apply for speeding, seatbelt, motorcycle helmet and mobile phone offences during all holiday periods such as long weekends, Christmas, New Year and Easter.

 The double demerit points period applies from midnight of the start date to midnight on the finish date.